overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 * Display managers like lightdm or lxdm failed miserably with sysvinit.
 Let's checkout how this goes with openrc.

+* docbook-xsl and docbook-xml never get installed right.
+I have to cheat and copy files over from my hostdistro (/etc/xml).
+And even them I turn it off when building a package whenever I can because with it the package 90% of the time won't build.

 #### Minor pain points

 * Since openRC I now get a boring minimalistic prompt after boot up saying *localhost login:* I have to figure out how to get a correct prompt again like I had with sysvinit.
 BUT HEY...openRC fixed my keyboard layout issues.